Pastor Courses and Classes Overview

 List of Courses

 Many students studying to become pastors take language courses, typically Latin, Greek and Hebrew.
-This enables a ministry student to read early translations of the Bible and other religious texts without relying on translations and interpretations.
-Language courses cover topics like alphabets, syntax, grammar and vocabulary.
-Advanced language classes in a program for pastors might involve readings of original Biblical texts.
+This enables a ministry student to read early versions of the Bible and other religious texts without relying on translations and interpretations.
+Language courses cover topics like syntax, grammar and vocabulary.
+Advanced language classes in a program for pastors might involve readings from original biblical texts.

 Old Testament Course

-Courses covering the Old Testament discuss the first five books of the Bible.
-Students learn about the theoretical principles used in the analysis of these writings, and some courses discuss the inspiration for the Old Testament.
-An introduction to the Old Testament course is typically offered early in a pastoral student's studies, but many programs offer advanced courses in the Old Testament that look at various issues and theories surrounding the text.
+Introductory courses in the Old Testament discuss the composition, interpretation and influence of the first half of the Christian Bible.
+Old Testament courses are typically offered early in a pastoral student's studies, but many programs offer advanced courses in the Old Testament that look at various issues and theories surrounding the text.

 New Testament Course

 Depending on the program, students studying to become pastors might take two courses on the New Testament.
-The four gospels of Matthew, Mark, Luke and John might be discussed as a narrative, and the rest of the New Testament may be discussed in terms of the epistles and the Book of Revelation.
-Students might read Greek and Roman supplemental texts and discuss Biblical law and theory.
+The Gospels of Matthew, Mark, Luke and John are discussed in conversation with biblical and extra-biblical texts.
+Students might read Greek and Roman supplemental texts and discuss Biblical law and theology.
 Later in their studies, students might take courses that examine the New Testament in a more focused way.

 Christian History Course

-A broad introduction to Christian history course is often required of students early in their divinity studies.
+An introduction to Christian history course is often required of students early in their pastoral studies.
 Students can expect this course to cover issues and events in Christianity from its beginnings through modern times.
-Courses looking at specific issues in the Christian timeline might be taken midway through a pastor student's studies.
+Courses looking at specific issues in Christian history might be taken later to deepen a pastor's understanding of Christianity's influence in the world.

 Ministry Experience Course